The diamond brocade stitch pattern is a very pretty design that's been around for a long time.

 Brocading is done by weaving intricate and elegant patterns and decorations onto the fabric.

-And with this little piece of information can you imagine using some beading or adding an extra color to this pretty diamond stitch pattern?
+Can you imagine using some beading or adding an extra color to this pretty diamond stitch pattern?
+Wow it would be pretty.

 Of course it still looks very pretty all on its own too.

-Click on the link to download the diamond brocade stitch pattern
+Click here to download the diamond brocade stitch pattern

 Cast on a multiple of 8 stitches plus 1 extra stitch